Alabama Marble vs Quartz

 What’s The Difference?

-Marble has and continues to be one of the most sought after and valuable additions to any design application.
+Marble is one of the most sought after and valuable additions to any design.
 From cool marble countertops to sleek marble tile and flooring, this stone boasts elegance and luxury.

 But how do quartz and marble compare to each other?
 Keep reading to learn the difference between marble vs quartz!

 Marble is a natural stone derived from the earth and characterized often by its soft veining.
 Although it is available in a variety of colors and patterns, the most common is white marble with grey veins.

 Quartz is a manufactured stone composed of natural quartz minerals and polymer resins.
 Unlike marble though, quartz colors are often uniform from slab to slab and attempt to recreate the unique visual features formed within natural stone, that make it so attractive.